 - What happens if my company does not meet the 7 percent goal?
 Will we be sanctioned or fined?

-- What changes does the new regulations make the contractor´s current obligation to invite applicants to self-identify in 60-741.42
+- What changes do the new Section 503 regulations make to the contractor´s obligation to invite applicants to self-identify as an individual with a disability?

 - When should my company invite pre-offer self-identification from applicants?
 Is the timing the same for Internet applicants?